Sten Stensson Returns

 Sten Stensson Returns (Swedish: Sten Stensson kommer tillbaka) is a 1963 Swedish comedy film directed by Börje Larsson and starring Nils Poppe, Hjördis Petterson and John Norrman.
 It was shot at the Täby Studios in Stockholm.
 The film's sets were designed by the art director Per-Olav Sivertzen-Falk.
-It was the fourth in a series of films feature Poppe in the title role of Sten Stensson.
+It was the fourth in a series of films featuring Poppe in the title role of Sten Stensson.